all-in-one-of/snippets/HOU_DOP_POP.md

 (source obj) `fluidfource` // volume source from point

 ## POP Fluids:
-`popfluid` PBD fluid make intersection - maintain Particle Separation (node from white water) (h17 core of new water solver in future maby with vellum).
-Can make cohesion and basic surface tension.
+`popfluid` PBD fluid make intersection - maintain Particle Separation (node from white water) Can make cohesion and basic surface tension.

 **Condensation** - Shelf tool
 - `Friction` parameter on the POP Object Control how slowly the liquid flows over the object make the liquid drip off the object quicker
 - `Strength Multiplier` parameter on the Geometry Wrangle (adhesion_force).
+**Setup**
+(h17 core of new water solver in future maby with vellum).
 ```
 Constrain Iteration -  20
 Constrain Stiffness - 100 (stay toghether )